mhfowler/wordpress-docker/README.md

 1. Clone this repo https://github.com/dantaeyoung/wordpress-docker
 2. Copy `.env.example` to `.env` and edit to fill in with remote installation credentials.
 3. In the directory, run `load_remote_site_to_docker.sh`
+4. Enter in the SSH password when prompted